McTavishLab/extensiphy/README.md

 docker build --tag ep_image .
 ```
 4. We'll build your Extensiphy Docker container and connect the folder containing your data to the container.
-Replace the `[bracket terms]` with the paths and folder names you've used so far.
+Replace the `[stuff inside the brackets]` with the appropriate paths and folder names you've used so far.
 ```bash
 docker run --name ep_container -i -t -v [/path/to/data_folder]:/usr/src/app/linked_data ep_image bash
 ```